OpenNebula/docs/source/administration/hosts_and_clusters/cluster_guide.rst

 Automatic Requirements
 ----------------------

-When a Virtual Machine uses resources (Images or Virtual Networks) from a Cluster, OpenNebula adds the following :ref:`requirement <template#requirement_expression_syntax>` to the template:
+When a Virtual Machine uses resources (Images or Virtual Networks) from a Cluster, OpenNebula adds the following :ref:`requirement <template_placement_section>` to the template:

 .. code::